mobilipia/LIFX-Widget/README.md

 -----------
 Here's a completly unordered todo list of the upcoming features (or at least things I'd like to do).
 PR welcome ❤️.
 - Implement the colour picker in the companion app,
-- Test the LiFX bulbs picker in the companion app - Pretty sure it's not working correctly,
 - Better UI in the companion app,
 - Allow the widget to display scenes instead of bulbs and colours, configurable via the companion app,
 - Adapt the size of the widget depending on the number of lights / colours,